ktsuench/shins/README.md

     * `node shins.js --unsafe` or
     * `node shins.js --no-links`
 * To add custom logo add `--logo` option with path to your logo image.
-* To exclude inclusion of logo use `--no-logo` option, this overrides any logo options provided
+* To exclude inclusion of logo use `--no-logo` option, this overrides any logo options provided.
 * To use a different layout template (default `source/layouts/layout.ejs` use the `--layout` option.
 * To make the logo image link to a webpage, add `--logo-url` option with URL to link to.
 * To specify a different output filename from the default `./index.html`, use the `--output` or `-o` option.
 * To allow css-style attributes in markdown, specify the `--attr` option.
+* To allow use of markedit attr templates, specify the `--attr-markedit` option.
 * You can specify another location for the `source` and `pub` directories using the `--root` option.
 * To check locally: `node arapaho` or `npm run start` and browse to [localhost:4567](http://localhost:4567) - changes to your source `.html.md` files and the `source/includes` directory will automatically be picked up and re-rendered.
 If you use `--launch` or `-l` your default browser will be opened automatically.
 You can also pass `shins` options on the `arapaho` command-line.
 * Add, commit and push